At this webpage you will find information about the following subjects:

 Recognition of foreign education

 There are different recognition schemes for the different levels of education.
 Some forms of foreign education are more widley recognised within the Norwegian education system than others.
 There are also some forms of automatic recognition for certain countries.

 Automatic Recognition of Foreign Education

 If your foreign education is not eligible for an automatic recognition it is still possible to get a formal recognition of your education.
-Be aware that a recognition by NOKUT is a mean regarding entering the Norwegian labour marked and mostly not necessary in conjunction with applications for higher education in Norway.
+Be aware that a recognition by HK-Dir is a mean regarding entering the Norwegian labour marked and mostly not necessary in conjunction with applications for higher education in Norway.
 The recognition aims to make it easier for Norwegian employers to find out whether the foreign education is comparable to a degree taken within the Norwegian education system.
-NOKUT is also responsible for assessment of foreign teacher qualification.

-When you apply for recognition of your degree you will get a written feedback from NOKUT.
-In some cases NOKUT will only recognise parts of your degree or education.
-If you have qualification as a teacher from another country, NOKUT may also give you a feedback about which part of your education was recognised and which part was not, and how to conclute your degree in Norway.
+When you apply for recognition of your degree you will get a written feedback and in some cases HK-Dir will only recognise parts of your degree or education.
+If you have qualification as a teacher from another country, HK-Dir may also give you a feedback about which part of your education was recognised and which part was not, and how to conclute your degree in Norway.